 That's what revenue intelligence is supposed to deliver.
 It's a category of sales software, pioneered by Gong in 2019, that unifies conversations, CRM data, email engagement, and customer signals into a single AI-powered view of your pipeline.
 The output is a forecast you can actually trust, deal-level risk alerts, and coaching insights pulled directly from real call data.

-I build conversation intelligence software for a living, which gives me a useful vantage point on this category.
-I watch founders evaluate Gong, Clari, and the next wave of mid-market alternatives almost every week.
-This guide is the answer I give them when they ask what revenue intelligence actually is, how it works, and (the question I get asked most) whether they need it yet.
+I build revenue intelligence software at Convo, which gives me a useful vantage point on this category.
+I watch founders evaluate Gong, Clari, and the next wave of alternatives almost every week.
+This guide is the answer I give them when they ask what revenue intelligence actually is, how it works, and how to pick the right platform.

 In this post, you'll learn: